 - Switches and Circuit breakers

 Fabulous mechanical properties associated with PBT help maintain a subtle image for industrial applications.
 Short-term mechanical properties like good smack impact, high stiffness, and high strength make Polybutylene Terephthalate well-versed for tough and rigid industrial applications.

 Typical applications include street lamp reflectors, pump housings, fluorescent lamp bases, monofilaments, filter media, and packaging components.
 Mixing alloys with PBT can improve the scope of industrial applications by a large margin.

-PBT alloys can produce small off-rode file tanks, tractor hoods, panels, power tool housings, and conveyer chain components with the added dimension of more excellent toughness.
+PBT alloys can produce small off-rode file tanks, tractor hoods, panels, power tool housings, and conveyor chain components with the added dimension of more excellent toughness.

 Consumer products have specific conditions for smooth applications.
 Conditions like high durability, high-temperature resistance, and electrical stresses are necessary for any material.

 PBT blend with polyester allows strength and rigidness in such parts, likely rough contacts like closure and kick panels, lids, covers, seatbacks, and bottoms.

 Processing of PBT

 All the PBT grades and variations are mainly processed in injection molding at 230° to 270° C.

 250-275°F – 2-4 hours